international-year-of-the-salmon/2022-IYS-Bongo/README.md

 ## Hi there 👋

-🙋 Welcome to the repository for the zooplankton data collected with a Bongo net from the R/V TINRO, NOAA Bell M. Shimada and F/V Northwest Explorer collected in 2022 as part of the International Year of the Salmon High Seas Expedition.
+🙋 Welcome to the repository for the zooplankton data collected with a Bongo net from the R/V TINRO, CCGS Sir John Franklin, NOAA Bell M. Shimada and F/V Northwest Explorer collected in 2022 as part of the International Year of the Salmon High Seas Expedition.

 🤖 See the metadata record for this dataset here: https://doi.org/10.21966/ymv6-8024